Bishwas-py/djapy/docs/getting-started.md

 ## What's next?

-You can read the [API Reference](api-reference.md) to learn more about the API.
+You can continue reading the documentation, [data and queries handlers...](data-input.md)